 Estate Planning Services

 Daryl Robbins offers estate planning services in the Comox Valley and can guide you through the steps to ensure that you’re prepared for the unexpected.
-He can answer questions about personal will preparation, Representation Agreements, executor services, probate, and the safekeeping of your estate planning documents.
+He can answer questions about personal will preparation, Representation Agreements, probate, and the safekeeping of your estate planning documents.

 Estate planning is the process of planning for the distribution of your possessions in the event of incapacity of death.
 While it can be uncomfortable to talk about your own mortality, estate planning can provide peace of mind for both you and your family members.
 Preparing a personal will, appointing an executor, and arranging Power of Attorney agreements helps to reduce the stress of family members who will eventually be asked to make decisions on your behalf.
 By planning your estate, your decisions and health preferences can be carried out if you’re not able to act on your own.